richemslie/galvanise_zero/readme.md

 * breakthrough

 Amazons and Breakthrough models were strong enough to win gold medals at ICGA 2018 Computer Olympiad. :clap: :clap:
-Also current Little Golem champion in Breakthrough.
+Also current LG Champion in Breakthrough.

-Reversi is also very strong relative to humans, yet performs a bit worse than top AB programs (about ntest level 20).
+Reversi is also very strong relative to humans on LG, yet performs a bit worse than top AB programs (about ntest level 20 the last time I tested).

 Hex/Connect6 play around somewhere around top human level on LG, and are currently in the top tier Championships.